cs50nestm/labs/initials/README.md

 {% spoiler "Spoiler" %}

-1. Start out by using get_string("") to promts a user for a name.
+1. Start out by using get_string("Name: ") to promts a user for a name.
+1. Using printf, print out "Initials: ".
 1. Print out the first character of the name as an upper case char.
 1. Then iterate through the remaining characters of the string.
     1. Does the char you are looking at tell you then next char is an initial?
 If so, print out the next char using upper case.